House of Cards' Final Season Will Happen Without Kevin Spacey

 "We are excited to bring closure to fans," Sarandos said at a USB conference.

-Production on the final season of House of Cards has been on hold, the hiatus kicked off following allegations of sexual misconduct leveled at Kevin Spacey by Star Trek: Discovery actor Anthony Rapp, extended to allow the writers to reshape the final season of the Emmy-winning drama.
+E!
+News has learned the final season will be eight episodes and likely resume production in early 2018.
+Production on the final season of House of Cards was put on hold after allegations of sexual misconduct leveled at Kevin Spacey by Star Trek: Discovery actor Anthony Rapp, extended to allow the writers to reshape the final season of the Emmy-winning drama.
 After numerous other allegations were leveled, Netflix announced it would not move forward with more House of Cards with Spacey.

 "Netflix will not be involved with any further production of House of Cards that includes Kevin Spacey.
 We will continue to work with MRC during this hiatus time to evaluate out path forward as it relates to the show," Netflix said in a statement in early November.
 "We have also decided we will not be moving forward with the release of the film Gore, which was in post-production, starring and produced by Kevin Spacey."